SaxoBank/openapi-clientlib-js/README.md

 |jQuery     |>1.11                  |We do not depend on jQuery, but SignalR does.
 You can use any version of jquery that SignalR supports.|

 ### Browser Support
-The library requires an ES5-compatible browser and requires fetch and promises to be polyfilled.
+The library requires an ES5-compatible browser and requires fetch and promises to be available or polyfilled.

+### Documentation

+Documentation for the API is built from the source jsdoc and [available on doclets.io](https://doclets.io/SaxoBank/openapi-clientlib-js/master).

 # Contributing
 You want to contribute?
 Great!
 Have a look at our [contribution guidelines](CONTRIBUTING.md).